6 Tips for Your Professional Development

 Easier said than done?
 Not necessarily.

 The only thing that is difficult is changing your belief.
 That is what you will have to break through.
-We are not licensed psychologists, so we are not going to even start getting into how to train your brain to start thinking differently.
-What we are is experienced.
-We have learned many lessons along the way and want to share some successes with you.
+I am not a licensed psychologists, so I am not going to even start getting into how to train your brain to start thinking differently.
+What I do possess is experience.
+I have learned many lessons along the way and want to share some successes with you.

-Here are 5 tips we find helpful when you are ready for more:
+Here are 5 tips helpful when you are ready for more:

-- Replace the negative.
-We are focusing on those who are influencing your world.
+- Replace the negative – those who are influencing your world.
 You become like the 5 people you spend time with.
 Pay attention to their outlook, how they speak, what they think.
 Replace the negative with logical encouragement.

 - Know what you want.
 Don’t just say you want a job with perks, define what those perks are.
 Know exactly what you want and write it down.

 - Never stop learning.
 Ever.
 Never ever.
-Did we mention never?
+Did I mention never?

 - Baby steps.
 If you aren’t ready to take the full plunge, start small.
 Get yourself some small wins under your belt.
 Keep going.

 - Embrace failure.
-We will leave this last step in the hands of Ekaterina.
+I will leave this last step in the hands of Ekaterina.

 It seems that failure tends to be more public than success.
 Or at least that’s what we perceive it to be.
 We fret it, we try to avoid it, and we question ourselves every time we have unconventional ideas.
 But the simple truth is – no great success was ever achieved without failure.
 It may be one epic failure.
 Or a series of failures – such as Edison’s 10,000 attempts to create a light bulb or Dyson’s 5,126 attempts to invent a bagless vacuum cleaner.
 But, whether we like it or not, failure is a necessary stepping stone to achieving our dreams. –Ekaterina Walter